UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/developing/tests.rst

 Creating Tests
 ==============
-All tests for pyKLIP can be found in the "tests" directory.
+All tests for pyKLIP can be found in the ``tests`` directory.
 We use pytest to run all of our tests in this directory.
 All tests should be named "test_<module/purpose>", and within the test files, each function should be named "test_<function name>" to give an idea of what the test is for.
 The docstring for the function will go into detail as to what the test is testing and a summary of how it works.